 To avoid burning out again, I convinced Rob Plevy to be my partner.

 Taking on a partner was definitely worthwhile.
-I could work a little less, and I made more money than when I was alone.
+I could work a little less, and I made more money.
 But my partner and I continued taking on new cases and getting bigger, and we were still doing all the work.
 We both started to burn out.

 We Needed Money to Rent an Office and Start Hiring or Find Another Solution

-We chose a better and more affordable solution that required no money for overhead, salaries, or case expenses.
+We chose a better and more affordable solution that required no money for rent, salaries for lawyers and paralegals, or case expenses.
 We only needed money for a small advertising budget.

 Even better, we don’t have any management headaches, don’t have to do any legal work on personal injury cases, and there is no limit to the number of cases we can retain.